moorepants/eme185/content/pages/presentations.rst

 must be coordinated with the Dean's office at registration.
 At least one member of the team must be present at the poster at all times from 1:30-4:30 pm and all team members must attend the event.
 Your team's poster will be visited by one or more industry judges who will score your poster.
-You should were business attire.
-Your TA will visit your poster for approximately 10 minutes, interact with you,and will grade your poster presentation for the class.
+You should wear business attire.
+Your TA will visit your poster for approximately 10 minutes, interact with you, and will grade your poster presentation for the class.

 .. _Engineering Design Showcase: http://engineering.ucdavis.edu/undergraduate/senior-engineering-design-showcase/
 .. _register for the showcase: {{ SHOWCASE_REG_URL }}